imperio-wxm/bigdata-code-snippets/README.md

 # catalog

+## hadoop-sequenceFile
-- hadoop-sequenceFile —— read and write sequenceFile
+- read and write sequenceFile

+## hdfs-writer
-- hdfs-writer —— read data from kafka and write to hdfs
+- read data from kafka and write to hdfs

+## mapreduce-deduplication
-- mapreduce-deduplication —— deduplication by mapreduce
+- deduplication by mapreduce